SHA888/WeKnoRust/mcp-server/EXAMPLES.md

 If you encounter issues:
 1. Run `python main.py --check-only` to check the environment
 2. Use `python main.py --verbose` for detailed logs
-3. Ensure the WeKnowRust service is running
+3. Ensure the WeKnoRust service is running
 4. Verify network connectivity and firewall rules